What does an agent do for me?

 If an agent asks you to pay money upfront – run!
 No legitimate agency will ask you for money before they make a sale.
 Our commissions are based on advances and royalties from sales only.

 The best way to attract our attention is to be straightforward.
 Start by telling us the title of your manuscript and what it’s about.
 Then tell us about yourself.
 You don’t have to have related academic credentials, or have been published previously to be represented by us, but a brief background of who you are and why you wrote your book can give us a more complete perspective of your work.
-And please, do your research!
+Please avoid opening lines such as “What would happen if…” or “Imagine…” as this generally doesn’t help to get to the real content of what you are pitching.
+Please also do your research around our website.
 Know which agent might be the best fit for your work, and how to spell that agent’s name correctly.
 Please submit all of this in the body of your email – no attachments – and make sure it is double-spaced and in 12-point font.
 We like the additional tips found here at Writer’s Relief.
 Finally, please do not drop by personally to hand us your submission.
 We never accept queries delivered in this manner.

 I emailed a query but I never heard back!
 Why?